daxtersky/javascript-fundamentals/README.md

 # Code basics

-One place for me as a beginner Web Developer to gather all basic coding principles, code challenges etc. everything needed to remember or to train.
+One place for me as a developing Web Developer to gather all basic coding principles, code challenges etc. everything needed to remember or to train.

 ## Motivation